Grumman F9F Panther: US Navy

-The combat is little-known for two reasons.
+The engagement is little-known for two reasons.
 The US feared that publication of the incident could increase tensions with the Soviet Union.
 Another reason was the involvement of the US National Security Agency (NSA) – the existence of which was then top secret – in planning the mission; the MiGs were intercepted as a result of intelligence provided by the NSA.
+The four MiGs that were shot down were flown by Soviet Naval Aviation pilots: Russian sources confirmed Williams's claims, 40 years later, stating the pilots lost were Captains Belyakov and Vandalov, and Lieutenants Pakhomkin and Tarshinov.

-The four MiGs that were shot down were flown by Soviet Naval Aviation pilots: Russian sources confirmed Williams' claims, 40 years later, stating the pilots lost were Captains Belyakov and Vandalov, and Lieutenants Pakhomkin and Tarshinov.
+As the conflict progressed, Panthers became primarily tasked with ground attack missions.
+Attacks upon hostile anti-aircraft equipment were commonly conducted.
+This was a risky mission type, with numerous Panthers being damaged or even lost to fire from the same ground batteries that they were seeking to neutralize.
+Furthermore, the danger posed by these systems increased over time as more capable AA apparatus was supplied to the North Korean force.
+Panthers also routinely undertook aerial reconnaissance missions over Korea.
+Starting in 1952, the Panther began to be supplemented by the newer Cougar derivative in the theatre.

-Future astronaut Neil Armstrong flew the F9F extensively during the war, although he ejected from one of the aircraft after it was brought down by a wire strung across a valley in 1951.
+Future astronaut Neil Armstrong flew the F9F extensively during the Korean conflict, although he ejected from one of the aircraft after it was brought down by a wire strung across a valley in 1951.
 Future astronaut John Glenn and Boston Red Sox all-star baseball player Ted Williams also flew the F9F as Marine Corps pilots.

-Panthers were withdrawn from front-line service in 1956, but remained in training roles and with U.S. Naval Air Reserve and U.S. Marine Air Reserve units until 1958.
+During 1956, the Panther was withdrawn from frontline combat service, having been displaced by new fighter aircraft, including its swept-wing Cougar derivative.
+However, the type remained active in secondary roles, such as for training and with U.S. Naval Air Reserve and U.S. Marine Air Reserve units, until 1958.
 The Navy's Blue Angels flight demonstration team used the Panther for four years, beginning in 1951.
 The Panther was the Blue Angels' first jet.
 Some Panthers continued to serve in small numbers into the 1960s.
 From September 1962, surviving operational Panthers were designated F-9 within the new combined US tri-service designation system.